How To Use This Website

 Kindred has archived a variety of resources on our website from nearly 20 years of thought leader articles and interviews, activist reports, and editors committed to chronicling the Conscious Parenting Movement.
 Our website materials are used frequently in educational settings and with our blessing.
 Please contact us if you have requests or suggestions for more resource developments at email@example.com.

 Our most popular post categories are below.
 Click on a category title to go to that collection.
-You are welcome to print out and share the articles will full attribution to the author and Kindred.
+You are welcome to print out and share the articles with full attribution to the author and Kindred.

 NEW STORY GLOSSARY